-The Partnership will pay all costs relating to the proposed offering of limited partnership units in the Partnership and all ongoing operating and administrative expenses.
-It is expected that these costs and expenses will include, without limitation: (a) mailing and printing expenses for periodic reports to Limited Partners and for meeting materials, if any; (b) fees and disbursements payable to auditors and legal and technical advisors of the Partnership; (c) fees and disbursements payable to CDS Clearing and Depository Services Inc. (or its nominee) or the Registrar and Transfer Agent, and service providers for performing certain financial, record-keeping, reporting and general administrative services and fees and disbursements and other costs and expenses payable pursuant to the Partnership's borrowings, if any; (d) taxes and ongoing regulatory filing fees; (e) any reasonable out-of-pocket expenses incurred by the General Partner or its agents in connection with its ongoing obligations to the Partnership; (f) expenditures incurred in connection with activities at Producing Long Life Assets, Areas of Mutual Interests, Additional Wells or pursuant to Earned Interests; and (g) any expenditures which may be incurred in connection with the completion of Offers, dissolution of the Partnership and implementation of a Liquidity Event.
+The Partnership will pay all costs relating to the proposed offering of Oil & Gas Royalty Income Class units in the Partnership and all ongoing operating and administrative expenses.
+Other than expenses directly attributable to a particular Class, these expenses will be allocated pro rata between the Portfolios based on the asset bases of each Class at the end of the month preceding the date such expenses are paid.
+It is expected that these costs and expenses will include, without limitation: (a) mailing and printing expenses for periodic reports to Oil & Gas Royalty Income Class Limited Partners and for meeting materials, if any; (b) fees and disbursements payable to auditors and legal and technical advisors of the Partnership; (c) fees and disbursements payable to CDS Clearing and Depository Services Inc. (or its nominee) or the Registrar and Transfer Agent, and service providers for performing certain financial, record-keeping, reporting and general administrative services and fees and disbursements; (d) taxes and ongoing regulatory filing fees; (e) any reasonable out-of-pocket expenses incurred by the General Partner or its agents in connection with its ongoing obligations to the Partnership; (f) expenditures incurred in connection with activities at Producing Long Life GORR Assets, Areas of Mutual Interests, Additional Wells or pursuant to Earned Interests; and (g) any expenditures which may be incurred in connection with the completion of Offers, dissolution of the Partnership and implementation of a Liquidity Event.
 In addition, the Partnership will be responsible for the geological, geophysical, land, engineering and economic review, project analysis and evaluation expenses incurred in connection with the evaluation of potential Investment opportunities.
 However, in the event the offering expenses exceed 2% of the gross proceeds of the offering, the General Partner will be responsible for the excess.
 Agents' fees are treated as costs of the offering and will be accounted for as a reduction of partners' interests.
+Other than expenses directly attributable to a particular Class, these expenses will be allocated pro rata between the Portfolios based on the asset bases of each Class at the end of the month preceding the date such expenses are paid.

-Under the LPA, the Partnership will pay to the General Partner, as partial consideration for administering, managing, supervising and operating the business and affairs of the Partnership, the Performance Bonus, being a 20% share of all Distributions, once Limited Partners have received, in total, cumulative Distributions equal to 100% of their aggregate capital contribution (being the aggregate subscription price for the Units subscribed for by the Limited Partners).
-The General Partner may allocate a portion of its Performance Bonus, if any, to dealers that sell Units, which may in turn be allocated to their personnel, including financial advisers.
+Under the LPA, the Oil & Gas Royalty Income Class will pay to the General Partner, as partial consideration for administering, managing, supervising and operating the business and affairs of the Oil & Gas Royalty Income Class, the Performance Bonus, being a 20% share of all Distributions on the Oil & Gas Royalty Income Class units, once Oil & Gas Royalty Income Class Limited Partners have received, in total, cumulative Distributions equal to 100% of their aggregate capital contribution (being the aggregate subscription price for the Oil & Gas Royalty Income Class Units subscribed for by the Oil & Gas Royalty Income Class Limited Partners).
+The General Partner may allocate a portion of its Performance Bonus, if any, to dealers that sell Oil & Gas Royalty Income Class Units, which may in turn be allocated to their personnel, including financial advisers.